David Fraser-Darling

+Early life

+He was the son of the doctor, Alisdair Fraser-Darling, from St Vincent's House in Caythorpe, Lincolnshire.
+A sister was born on 25 September 1957.
+He attended Edinburgh Academy.
+He played cricket and rugby for the Scottish schools teams.

+Sporting career

 Fraser-Darling made his first-class debut for Nottinghamshire against Cambridge University in 1984.
 He made ten further first-class appearances for the county, the last of which came against Oxford University in 1988.
 In his eleven first-class matches, he scored 242 runs at an average of 24.20, with a high score of 61.
 This score was the only time he passed fifty and came against Northamptonshire in 1986.
 With the ball, he took 17 wickets at a bowling average of 51.52, with best figures of 5/84.
 These figures were his only five wicket haul and came against Northamptonshire in 1986.
 He made his List A debut against Middlesex in the 1985 John Player Special League.
 He made fifteen further List A appearances, the last of which came against Surrey in the 1988 Refuge Assurance League.
 In his sixteen List A appearances, took 18 wickets at an average of 26.38, with best figures of 3/23.
 With the bat, he scored just 60 runs at an average of 8.57, with a high score of 11.

+Career

 He left Nottinghamshire at the end of the 1988 season, soon after he pursued a career as a police officer.
-He still serves today as a Police Constable with Nottinghamshire Constabulary.
+He still serves today as a police constable with Nottinghamshire Constabulary.
 Since 1989 he has represented the British Police cricket team.